jstetich/FOCB_WQ/Analysis/Surface_Analysis_Trends.md

 needed or appropriate.
 We include it in our initial model explorations to see if it better controls for heavy-tailed distributions.

-# Nested Models

-## GAM models
+# Hierarchical models

 We use a GAM model with a random factor smoothing term.
 We could just as well use `lmer()` or `lme()`.
 The GAM framework makes it easier to evaluate smoothers for the year to year variation.
+We restrict ourselves to linear trends by year, but explore several ways of modeling seasonality, including a polynomial model by day of the year, a simple model my month, and an interaction model by month.

+The primary purpose of modeling seasonality here is to remove data variability, but it introduces complexity because the long-term trends are expected to vary by season.

 ``` r
 nested_data <- nested_data %>%